This post was updated on May 25th, 2026 and covers script version 2.3.0.

 Even though the lockout number is 3, the way this script is written, you can only specify 2 old passwords in the old password parameters.
 This is because the script first tests if the password is already set to the value passed in the new password parameters, which eats up 1 of those lockout attempts if incorrect.

 For example, if the script is instructed to change a setup password, the first thing it does, is test the current password against the value passed in the SetupPassword parameter.
 If it does not match, this counts as 1 failed attempt.
 The script then attempts to change the password to the values passed in the OldSetupPassword parameter.
-However, since we are already at 1 failed attempt after the first test, we can only try 2 more passwords before needing a reboot.
+However, since the script is already at 1 failed attempt after the first test, only 2 more password attempts can be made before needing a reboot.

 If this script is being run during a task sequence, and there are 4 different potential old passwords, and the device locks after 3 failed attempts, the script would need to be called with Password1 and Password2 specified as old passwords.
 Then a reboot would need to happen.
 Then the script would need to be run a second time with Password3 and Password4 specified as old passwords.